Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 In the consumption workflow, the test-website sends images to the web service which identifies products, saves the images and scores, and returns the scored image back to the users.
 Application Insights will be used to monitor the web service.

+All workflows as described in this architecture have been implemented through Python scripts.
+So you can implement it on your own by either using the provided sample data or by using your own data.
+It is strongly recommended that you use the provided the data for initial implementation and then modify it using your own data.
+This'll be helpful for debugging.

 [Return to Top](#cortana-intelligence-suite-product-detection-from-images-solution)

 ## Set Up Resources